This design is meant to be reviewed at desktop size.

 Detoxification Support

-Guided detoxification protocols including binders, IV glutathione, and elimination support to manage Herxheimer reactions as bacteria die off.
+Guided protocols including binders, IV glutathione, and elimination support to manage Herxheimer reactions as bacteria die off.

 Infrared Sauna